wildart/LMCLUS.jl/docs/source/lmclus.rst

 .. function:: indim(M)

+    Returns a dimension of the observation space.

+.. function:: outdim(M)

     Returns a dimension of the linear manifold cluster which is the dimension of the subspace.

-.. function:: outdim(M)
+.. function:: size(M)

     Returns the number of points in the cluster which is the size of the cluster.

+.. function:: points(M)

+    Returns indexes of points assigned to the cluster.

 .. function:: mean(M)